28 May 2006

 In the seventies, when the government wanted to do something against possum plague, they got the idea to give the citizens a monetary reward for each collected possum.
 A huge hunt began.
 Everyone joined in and the big eradication seemed to make good progress.

-Until the moment the first private possum breeding farm were discovered … in children’s rooms, in backyards, in attics …
+Until the moment the first private possum breeding farms were discovered … in children’s rooms, in backyards, in attics …

 Now they are trying again, without the help of the citizens.
 During hiking along the forest trails you sometimes see a pink triangle nailed to a tree.
 That means on a distance of a few meters from the path, there is put poison or a possum trap.